kinode-dao/kinode-book/src/kit/new.md

 ### Positional arg: `DIR`

-Where to create the template package.
+Directory where to create the template package.
-The package name is set to this by default if not supplied by `--package`.
+By default the package name is set to the name specified here, if not supplied by `--package`.

 ### `--package`